alhazmy13/Synology-NAS-monitoring/README.md

 user/share/snmp/mibs
 ```

 * Now when you do a SNMPwalk, it will automatically translate OIDs to Names.
-This is what it looks like against my Synology:

 ```
 snmpwalk -c public -v 2c 192.168.X.X